Adames, Bauers homer for Rays in 7-2 win over Angels

 UP NEXT

-LHP Andrew Heaney (6-6, 0-4 on the road) will start Thursday's series finale for the Angels against Hunter Wood (0-0 in 11 appearances including three starts).
+LHP Andrew Heaney (6-6, 0-4 on the road) will start Thursday's series finale for the Angels against an unnamed Rays starter.

 StarTribune.com welcomes and encourages readers to comment and engage in substantive, mutually respectful exchanges over news topics.
 Commenters must follow our Terms of Use.